danforthcenter/plantcv/docs/time_series.md

 1. colors.pkl: the colors (represented by arrays) used in bounding box visualization.
 With this predefined color set, same color will represent for the leaf instance with same instance label all the time, i.e. same color represents leaf with the same label.
 Without this predefined list of color, the assignment of color will be random, i.e. the color provides no information to leaf indices.
 2. details.txt: the logic of linking as well as time condition will be saved in this text file, so that would be easier for users to check these parameters for the specific experiment.
 3. saved_plant.pkl: a "Plant" object instance will be saved, with all the information included: time points, original images, instance segmentation masks, etc.
+4. linking_info.csv: a csv file includes the linking information will be saved.
-4. a folder called "visualization", which contains 3 subfolders:
+5. a folder called "visualization", which contains 3 subfolders:

     1) a folder call "visualization 1", which contains 1st set of visualization In this set of visualization, the instance segmentation masks are applied to original images, so that there is only 1 leaf in every image.